 A differentiated oral Testosterone Replacement Therapy

-- Minimal (potentially no) food effect, and no need to dose with high fat meal.
+Minimal or no food effect, and no need to dose with high fat meal

 A comprehensive study, led by the Perelman School of Medicine at the University of Pennsylvania and funded by the National Institutes of Health involved 790 men 65 and older with low testosterone levels for their age.

 Men reported moderate increases in their interest in sex, their performance and erections.
 There was also a smaller degree of improvement in mood, vitality and walking activity.

 Primary Outcomes in the Three Main Trials of the Testosterone Trials.

 The primary outcome of the Sexual Function Trial (Panel A) was the change from baseline in the score for sexual activity (question 4) on the Psychosexual Daily Questionnaire (PDQ-Q4; range, 0 to 12, with higher scores indicating more activity).